Lapiz-js/docs/components/ui/uiHelpers.js.md

 ```javascript
 attribute:focus
 ```
-Causes this element to recieve focus when a view is rendered
+Causes this element to receive focus when a view is rendered

 <sub><sup>[&uarr;Top](#__top)</sup></sub>
 ### <a name='attribute_if'></a>attribute:if